levkk/rwf/README.md

-# Rum &dash; Complete Web Framework
+# Rum &dash; Rust Web Framework

 Rum is a comprehensive framework for building web applications in Rust.
-Built using the classic MVC  pattern (model-view-controller), Rum comes standard with everything you need to easily build fast and secure web apps.
+Written using the classic MVC  pattern (model-view-controller), Rum comes standard with everything you need to easily build fast and secure web apps.

 ### Features overview